department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/navy-coast-guard.md

 <div class="call-out" markdown="1">

-### Can I get disability compensation from VA?
+### Can I get disability benefits from VA?

 Yes, if:

-- You have 1 or more health problems believed to be caused by Agent Orange AND
+- You have 1 or more health problems believed to be caused by Agent Orange, **and**
 - You served on ships or boats that were part of the Mobile Riverine Force or Inshore Fire Support Division 93, or had 1 of the following designations:

   - AGP (Assault Group Patrol/Patrol Craft Tender)